 \begin{construction} \normalfont We restrict in this article to canonical Fano 3-topes $\Delta$ with

-There are just $49$ such polytopes left, listed in (\cite[Appendix A.3]{Sch18}) and they share the following properties: \begin{itemize} \itemsep{0em} \item Every facet of $\Delta$ has distance $1$ to the origin (=unique interior lattice point) except from one facet, which we call $\Delta_{can}$, and which has distance $2$ to the origin. \item The Fine interior has $0$ as a vertex (this follows from the first point) and exactly one facet, which we call $F(\Delta)_{can}$, opposite to $0$. \item There are $46$ polytopes $\Delta$ with $l^{*}(\Delta_{can}) = 2$ and $3$ polytopes with $l^{*}(\Delta_{can}) = 3$. \end{itemize}
+There are just $49$ such polytopes left, listed in (\cite[Appendix A.3]{Sch18}) and they share the following properties: \begin{itemize} \itemsep{0em} \item If $\Delta$ is canonically closed, then every facet of $\Delta$ has distance $1$ to the origin (=unique interior lattice point) except from one facet, which we call $\Delta_{can}$ with inner facet normal $\nu_{can}$, and which has distance $2$ to the origin, that is